Mohammed Faeem

 Mohammad Faheem Irfan is an Indian politician and member of Samajwadi Party.
 He represented the Bilari constituency of Uttar Pradesh.
-He is member of 17th Uttar Pradesh Assembly.
-Previously, he was member of 16th Uttar Pradesh Assembly.
+He is member of the 18th Uttar Pradesh Assembly.
+Previously, he was member of 17th Uttar Pradesh Assembly and 16th Uttar Pradesh Assembly.
+Haji Mohammad Irfan (his father) was MLA from Bilari (Moradabad); he was member of the 16th Uttar Pradesh Assembly.

 His father, Mohammad Irfan, was also politician.